micflan/Beeble/README.md

 http://fabien.potencier.org/article/50/create-your-own-framework-on-top-of-the-symfony2-components-part-1

-## Current Status (28/Oct/2012)
+## Current Status (31/Oct/2012)

-It works as a basic route-to-controller framework.
-Could do with a templating engine.
+It works as a very basic MVC framework, with Twig templating.
+Could do with some "built-in" database support.

+## Update Log

+### 31/Oct/2012

+Named it "Beeble".
+Added Twig templating.
+Added a basic model to build on.
+Added a basic unittest structure to build on.
+Created a base controller and refactored some code.

+### 28/Oct/2012

+Hello world.

 ## TODO:

-- Add template engine
-- Add testing paradigm
 - Add database support
-- Add caching support